Alex-James-Brown/Embedded-Systems---Traffic-Lights/README.md

 The controller.adb file was submitted as part of my final year Embedded Systems module.

 This should be ran on Linux, using the following command:
-'./hwsim --controller controller output --time 1800 --random'
+`./hwsim --controller controller output --time 1800 --random`

 <dl>
   <dt>Important Note</dt>